IPP 2 – Use and Disclosure

 The individual’s expressed expectations

 An individual’s desire to control the way in which an organisation uses or discloses their personal information must be balanced against other competing factors.
 For example, an organisation may be required to disclose an individual’s personal information under other legislation (see IPP 2.1(f)).
 Alternatively, it may not be practicable for an organisation to carry out a particular function such as investigating a complaint, without the disclosure of an individual’s personal information.
-However, when considering whether a particular use or disclosure is reasonably expected, the actual individual’s expressed expectations will be relevant (but not determinative).
-See also the discussion on sensitive and delicate information in the Key Concepts chapter for more information.
+When considering whether a particular use or disclosure is reasonably expected, the actual individual’s expressed expectations will be relevant (but not determinative).
+See the discussion on sensitive and delicate information in the Key Concepts chapter for more information.

 Reasonable expectation case studies